oVirt/ovirt-site/source/howto/connect-to-spice-console-with-portal.html.md

 *   In the Control Panel run "Programs and Features"
 *   Click on VirtViewer and click on Uninstall
 *   The Spice Remote-Viewer Client/ActiveX Plugin is now uninstalled from the system

+## Windows Mouse

+When setting up new OS but before you install Windows client tools you might experience mouse problems.
+For example mouse keeps scrolling off the client window.
+This is confirmed to be now fixed by the Spice team and should show up in Windows client past version 0.5.3 Temporary work-arround is to: 1] Open Client Window 2] Select Window (do not click inside yet) 3] From the View menu select Full Screen or F-11 4] Click inside the window